 Multiple units of the same equipment type with combined capacities exceeding the design load and provided with controls that are configured to sequence the operation of each unit based on load.

-C403.2.3 HVAC equipment performance requirements.
-Equipment shall meet the minimum efficiency requirements of Tables C403.2.3(1), C403.2.3(2), C403.2.3(3), C403.2.3(4), C403.2.3(5), C403.2.3(6), C403.2.3(7), C403.2.3(8) and C403.2.3(9) when tested and rated in accordance with the applicable test procedure.
-Plate-type liquid-to-liquid heat exchangers shall meet the minimum requirements of Table C403.2.3(10).
+C403.3.2 HVAC equipment performance requirements.
+Equipment shall meet the minimum efficiency requirements of Tables C403.3.2(1) through C103.3.2(9) when tested and rated in accordance with the applicable test procedure.
+Plate-type liquid-to-liquid heat exchangers shall meet the minimum requirements of Table C403.3.2(10).
 The efficiency shall be verified through certification and listed under an approved certification program or, if no certification program exists, the equipment efficiency ratings shall be supported by data furnished by the manufacturer.
 Where multiple rating conditions or performance requirements are provided, the equipment shall satisfy all stated requirements.
 Where components, such as indoor or outdoor coils, from different manufacturers are used, calculations and supporting data shall be furnished by the designer that demonstrates that the combined efficiency of the specified components meets the requirements herein.

 Gas-fired and oil-fired forced air furnaces with input ratings of 225,000 Btu/h (65 kW) or greater and all unit heaters shall also have an intermittent ignition or interrupted device (IID), and have either mechanical draft (including power venting) or a flue damper.
 A vent damper is an acceptable alternative to a flue damper for furnaces where combustion air is drawn from the conditioned space.
 All furnaces with input ratings of 225,000 Btu/h (65 kW) or greater, including electric furnaces, that are not located within the conditioned space shall have jacket losses not exceeding 0.75 percent of the input rating.